longinus99/scFANCL/README.md

 ## Clustering Performance
 (내용 작성)

+## Required Environment
+Experiments were conducted with CUDA 12.2 (GPU) and Python 3.7 </br>
+Detail packages can be downloaded by `environment.yaml`

 ## Training scFANCL
 Our code supports both `.h5`, `.mat` and `.h5ad` file formats.
 To run scFANCL follow these steps: